-On 19 August 2015, the Ministry of Energy and Mines granted title for the El Escorpion concessions.
+On August 19, 2015, the Ministry of Energy and Mines granted title for the El Escorpion concessions.
 In late 2016, the Constitutional Court of Guatemala temporarily suspended permits for several mineral concessions in the country including El Escorpion.
 The Constitutional Court is seeking a review of the stakeholder engagement process.
 Gunpoint has initiated a follow up consultation with the local community to support the cancellation of the suspension.
 The prior concession owner has agreed to an extension of the final payment of US\$20,000 to purchase El Escorpion until the exploration suspension is lifted.

-RESULTS OF OPERATIONS - SELECTED ANNUAL INFORMATION
+RESULTS OF OPERATIONS

-The following table summarizes selected financial data for the Company for each of the three most recently completed financial years.
-The information set forth below should be read in conjunction with the consolidated audited financial statements, prepared in accordance with International Financial Reporting Standards and Canadian generally accepted accounting principles as applicable.
+The following table summarizes selected financial data for the Company for the period ended March 31, 2023 and March 31, 2022.
+The information set forth below should be read in conjunction with the interim condensed consolidated unaudited financial statements for the period ended March 31, 2023.